From Shoot to Edit: How I Created This Cinematic Photo

 Since we’re at it, let me show you some of the other shots from the session too.

-That’s all for this week’s newsletter.
+That’s it for this week’s edition.

 Reply